-Achieving California's aggressive greenhouse gas and criteria pollutant emissions goals will require large-scale deployment of ZEVs everywhere feasible in all transportation sectors.
+Achieving California's aggressive greenhouse gas (GHG) and criteria pollutant emissions goals will require large-scale deployment of ZEVs everywhere feasible in all transportation sectors.
 This strategy is outlined in all of CARB's planning documents such as the Sustainable Freight Action Plan, the 2020 Mobile Source Strategy, the ZEV Action Plan, the Scoping Plan, and more.
-The Advanced Clean Fleets regulation provides a key solution to meeting the goals of these planning documents and the emissions reductions required under the Clean Air Act by supporting the transition of California's fleets to zero-emission technologies.
-Advanced Clean Fleets is a component of a package of regulations to clean up California's trucks through a combination of enhanced inspection and maintenance, sales mandates through the Advanced Clean Trucks regulation, fleet phase-in requirements, incentives and recognition, and cleaner fuels and engines.
+The proposed Advanced Clean Fleets (ACF) regulation provides a key solution to meeting the goals of these planning documents and the emissions reductions required under the Clean Air Act by supporting the transition of California's fleets to zero-emission technologies.
+The proposed ACF regulation is a component of the California Air Resources Board's (CARB's) strategy to clean up California's trucks through a combination of enhanced inspection and maintenance, sales mandates through the proposed ACF regulation, fleet phase-in requirements, incentives and recognition, and cleaner fuels and engines.

 This purpose of this report is to evaluate the TCO of battery-electric and hydrogen fuel cell electric to combustion-powered technologies - diesel, gasoline, and natural gas.
 This report covers differences in upfront costs, operating costs, infrastructure installations, and other associated costs and savings resulting from a shift to these new technologies.
 This report follows analysis performed by the CARB over the prior years.
 In December 2020, CARB staff released the "Cost Data and Methodology Discussion Draft" to share data sources and general methodology to solicit feedback on what assumptions to make.
-The work performed here builds upon years of workshops, workgroups, and stakeholder analysis performed during development of the Advanced Clean Trucks regulation.
+The work performed here builds upon years of workshops, workgroups, and stakeholder analysis performed during development of the proposed ACF regulation.
 This report does not quantify potential reductions in cost due to expanded medium- and heavy-duty ZEV manufacturing as a result of the Advanced Clean Trucks regulation.
 As a result, costs may end up lower as regulated manufacturers will need to create products that meet consumer demands at an attractive price point in order to ensure they can meet their ZEV sales obligations.